- Chapter 1. Principles and Purpose

 - Upon request, the University shall provide access to the case file to the accused Student for the purpose of preparing an appeal.
 The University shall redact any such copy to exclude confidential records regarding other Student(s), as appropriate.

-- The decision of the Chancellor shall be final and conclusive, and the sanction(s) will be imposed as directed.
+The decision of the Chancellor shall be final and conclusive, and the outcome(s) will be imposed as directed.

 Chapter 10.
 Case Files and Accountability Records

-- Accountability records related to an individual Student are confidential and shall be maintained pursuant to University Policy 402, Student Education Records (FERPA), including limited exceptions that permit disclosure without a Student’s consent.
+- Disciplinary records related to an individual Student are confidential and will be maintained pursuant to University Policy 402, Student Education Records (FERPA), including limited exceptions that permit disclosure without a Student’s consent.

 - Initially approved as an Academic policy August 16, 1984